 More detailed information can be found in the Home education guide for parents and children.
 Hard copies of this document can be sent on request.

-In Gloucestershire the Education Outcomes and Intervention team has experienced advisers who can give information and support to parents and professionals who want to know more about elective home education.
-(Please ring 01452 426015 to speak to an adviser)
+Gloucestershire County Council’s Education Department has experienced advisers who can give information and support to parents and professionals who want to know more about elective home education.
+Please ring 01452 426015 to speak to a parent adviser.

 The Youth Support Team are able to provide advice and guidance to all young people on a range of important issues that might effect them, including advice and guidance about options beyond Year 11.
 Please find out more details by accessing the information about the Services they provide on their website.